This article is part of a series addressing common concerns about charitable giving.

 Charity, however, can also play an important role in improving the world.
 It can help improve lives directly by, for example, providing support to low-income communities.
 There are some highly effective charities that alleviate suffering, reduce the burdens of disease, and help children receive an education.
 These are amazing giving opportunities, and many of them will have a lasting impact.

 In order to advocate for political change, basic needs must first be met.
 In communities suffering from poverty and/or disease, political action is unlikely to be a priority.
 Donations can lift individuals out of dire circumstances, giving them greater autonomy and enabling them to play a larger part in their community's politics, if they so desire.
 Indeed, many of the outcomes we associate with political action can be achieved by increasing the health and well-being of low-income communities.

-There are many highly effective charities that advocate for institutional change.
+In addition to the systemic effects of supporting poverty-alleviating interventions, there are many effective charities advocating directly for institutional change.
 For instance, the Clean Air Task Force engages in legal and legislative advocacy to support climate-friendly policy change.
 The Johns Hopkins Center for Health Security works with policymakers to prepare for threats to public health.
 The Nuclear Threat Initiative works with political leaders across the world to improve global nuclear policy.
 The Good Food Institute, in addition to developing and promoting alternatives to animal products, is working to secure fair policy and public funding for research to develop a more sustainable global food system.

 This post is part of our Common Concerns About Donating to Charity page.
 Multiple authors contributed.